Internship Information & Expectations

 Time: Scheduled by internship site (40 hr./wk) To complement graduate coursework, prior to graduation the students will complete a full semester internship.
 This practical experience is generally expected to transpire during the final semester in the degree program.
 The selected site must be approved by the student’s supervisory committee.

-- To gain practical experience in the student’s field of study by completing a minimum of 15 weeks, 40 hours per week at an approved internship site.
+- To gain practical experience in the student’s field of study by completing a “minimum of 600 hours completed within the chosen academic semester” at an approved internship site.

 - To utilize the internship as a gateway to gainful employment in the student’s field of study.